 Under Obamacare, young adults can stay on their parents’ coverage until age 26.
 This age group could end up losing coverage should insurance companies revert to removing young adults from their parents’ policies when they reach age 18 or 21.

-College age kids typically enter the workforce as part-time employees, retail clerks or workers in the hospitality and restaurant industries making minimum wage with no insurance provided.
-A college student working a 25-hour work week at $10 per hour would have a gross income of only $13,000.
-Although Medicaid or college-based insurance can be a possibility for some, many would need to resort to medically underwritten health insurance if the AFA gets repealed, leaving Mom and Dad to pick up the cost.
+College-age kids typically enter the workforce as part-time employees, retail clerks or workers in the hospitality and restaurant industries making minimum wage with no insurance provided.
+A college student working a 25-hour workweek at $10 per hour would have a gross income of only $13,000.
+Although Medicaid or college-based insurance can be a possibility for some, many would need to resort to medically underwritten health insurance if the ACA gets repealed, leaving their moms and dads to pick up the cost.